The Fifth Child of George W. Baker & Ann Cole:

 Catherine Ann Cory Baker; later Kate Thomson

-Obituary of James Thomson
+Obituary of James Richard Thomson

-Spectator Clippings, 1869 : Died At his residence here, on Hess Street, in the city of Hamilton, on Saturday, the 22nd inst., James Richard Thomson, Esquire, Barrister, of this city, aged 39 years.
+Spectator Clippings, May 1869 : Died At his residence here, on Hess Street, in the city of Hamilton, on Saturday, the 22nd inst., James Richard Thomson, Esquire, Barrister, of this city, aged 39 years.
 Funeral will take place from his late residence on Tuesday afternoon next at 4:00 p.m.
 Friends and acquaintances are respectfully requested to attend without further notice----It is with deep regret we have to record the death this afternoon, after a long illness, of James R. Thomson, Esq., for a number of years a leading Barrister of this city.
 The deceased was born in Fort Erie in the year 1830, where a number of his relations reside.
 He was educated in Upper Canada College, and after serving in term as a law student in the office of Messrs.
 Morrison & Connor, in Toronto, came to this city and entered into partnership with the late George S. Tiffany and was made Solicitor of the Gore Bank.
 His early death will be mourned by a large circle of friends and relatives, to whom he was endeared by his kind and affectionate disposition.
 His brethren at the Bar will long regret his absence from their midst, and his familiar appearance among our citizens will be deeply and sadly missed.

 At the time of the 1881 Census of Canada, Kate Thomson is age 50, English origin, living in Hamilton, Ontario with her son George, 18, a law student, and one servant.
-Kate Thomson died 1896.
+Kate Thomson died January 11, 1896.

 George Cory Thomson